poppy1300/Arctic-Script-Exeuctor-UPDATED-2025-/README.md

-# UPDATE V2.1A
+# UPDATE ARCTIC

-Now is Undetectable and UnBannable
+Now is Undetectable and Unbannable